Remove People From Photos: 6 Clients, One Editable Canvas

 A staff designer at an agency receives images that have already been triaged by a producer.
 A freelancer receives whatever the client had on their phone.
 The quality range is wide and the volume is constant.

 The painful part wasn't the cleanup itself.
 It was the round-trip.
 Photoshop for masking.
 Figma for layout.
 Canva for the client-facing share link.
 Each handoff cost an export, a reimport, and a small loss of fidelity.
-By the time a single launch image cleared all three apps, Voss had spent an average of 38 minutes per asset and still owed the same client a recolor request by Wednesday.
+By the time a single launch image cleared all three apps, Jordan had spent an average of 38 minutes per asset and still owed the same client a recolor request by Wednesday.

 The Launch Upgrade: One Canvas, Remove-People + Refine + Resize

-Playyy already had an AI Image Generator, a Background Remover, and an Erase Object tool when Voss first signed up.
+Playyy already had an AI Image Generator, a Background Remover, and an Erase Object tool when Jordan first signed up.
 Useful tools, used individually.
 What changed in late spring was the launch of the AI Image Editor: a fully editable canvas where every prior tool is a layer-aware brush on the same surface.

-For Voss, the practical effect was that the cleanup step and the production step stopped being two separate jobs.
+For Jordan, the practical effect was that the cleanup step and the production step stopped being two separate jobs.
 She could open a client photo, use Playyy's object remover to erase a person from the background, immediately recolor the founder's shirt to match the new brand guidelines, then outpaint the canvas to a 16:9 launch banner — without leaving the canvas.

 A 5-Step Client-Image Workflow